qinzheng93/GeoTransformer/README.md

 ## News

+2022.03.30: Code and pretrained models on KITTI and ModelNet40 release.

+2022.03.29: This work is selected for an **ORAL** presentation at CVPR 2022.

 2022.03.02: This work is accepted by CVPR 2022.
 Code and Models on ModelNet40 and KITTI will be released soon.

 2022.02.15: Paper is available at [arXiv](https://arxiv.org/abs/2202.06688).